-With property investment, the cheaper or better value your purchase is, the more successful the outcome in the long term.
-We’ve already covered where to look for investments in the first two instalments of the learning & development series, but how do you define “cheap” or “good value”?
-Ultimately that will be proved in the fullness of time – for example, for many of us “experts” prime Central London residential properties did not look to be good value in 2010 yet prices continued to rise for another 5 years!
-However, we’ve outlined some basic dos and don’ts when you’re looking to make your first or next property investment:
+With property investment, the better value your purchase is, the more successful the outcome in the long term.
+We’ve already covered where to look for investments, but how do you define “good value”?
+Ultimately that will be proved in the fullness of time, however, we have outlined some basic dos and don’ts when you’re looking to make your property investment:

 - Evaluate the key characteristics of a local area – is it very reliant on a single employment sector (which then makes it very risky if that industry goes into decline)?
 Specifically, locations dependant on Oil (Aberdeen) or Steel (Port Talbot) have serious downside risks if those industries leave the town or go into permanent decline.

 - Look for areas of growth through infrastructure projects, for example Crossrail 1 (and now Crossrail 2) in London, or central Birmingham (HS2).

 - Have your finances lined up before you make an offer or at the very latest, at exchange of contracts.
 You will have a legal obligation to complete on the purchase, so you need to be very confident that you have the money you need.

 - Establish your tolerance and appetite for risk – do you just want something that will let easily and enjoy a lower yield income stream?
 Or do you want something riskier but still income producing (commercial).
 Alternatively, do you want to roll your sleeves up and refurbish/develop a property?
 There will always be opportunities.
 You might even want to take a friend or colleague along with you to keep you in check on the things you want to invest in.

 - Ensure that thorough due diligence is carried out.

 - Check any additional costs and charges you might incur, such as service charges, ground rents and maintenance costs.